top of page

 Recognizing System Factors

 Healthcare does not exist in a vacuum.
 Staffing levels, workload, policies, and communication structures all influence outcomes.
+A strong reflective response acknowledges this:

 “While system constraints played a role, I recognize where my actions could be optimized within those limits.”

-This demonstrates professionalism and situational awareness key traits in leadership and advanced practice roles.
+This demonstrates professionalism and situational awareness—key traits in leadership and advanced practice roles.

 Why This Question Actually Makes You a Better Clinician